jindraivanek/talk-fsharp-data-structures/data_structures.md

 - generally its faster to search for item with `Set`
 - but for small sizes `List.constains` is faster

+---

+## When to use Set instead of List?

 ```
 |       Method | Size |          Mean |       Error |      StdDev |